Frame-to-Utterance Convergence: A Spectra-Temporal Approach for Unified Spoofing Detection

 AI Summary

-This paper proposes a unified voice spoofing detection method using a spectra-temporal fusion approach.
-It combines frame-level spectral deviation coefficients (SDC) with utterance-level sequential temporal coefficients (STC) via an autoencoder to generate robust spectra-temporal deviated coefficients (STDC), effectively detecting various spoofing attacks.
+This paper introduces a unified spectra-temporal approach for detecting various voice spoofing attacks, including synthetic, replay, and partial deepfakes.
+The method leverages frame-level spectral deviation coefficients (SDC) and utterance-level sequential temporal coefficients (STC) through a bi-LSTM network.
+These coefficients are then fused and processed by an auto-encoder to generate robust spectra-temporal deviated coefficients (STDC), demonstrating enhanced performance across diverse spoofing categories.

 Abstract